How do you make a Victorian laced corset?

 Now for the next project: make that 1847 skirt and bodice (and then a bonnet, an umbrella, a purse, and shoes).
 Watching BBCs drama series about Queen Victoria is a great inspiration though, and there are so many beautiful dresses I can only dream about making.
 Stay tuned 🙂 .

-One thought on “How do you make a Victorian laced corset?”
+One response to “How do you make a Victorian laced corset?”